 Honored for Successful Microtransit Program in Snellville, GA

 Gwinnett County Transit partnered with TransLoc to implement a highly successful on-demand, door-to-door microtransit service in the previously underserved area of Snellville, Georgia.
-As the first microtransit service launched in the state of Georgia, it exceeded everyone’s expectations completing over 44,622 rides.
+As the first microtransit service launched in the state of Georgia, it exceeded everyone’s expectations completing over 44,622 rides in seven months.

 "It was a real partnership between TransLoc and the County to experience the success for this project,” said Karen Winger, Gwinnett County Government Transit Division Director.
-“I am glad TransLoc will be receiving the recognition for their part in it."
+“I am glad TransLoc received the recognition for their part in it."

 The “Innovation Solutions Award” recognizes implementation of new transit initiatives that run more efficiently, streamline operations, improve customer satisfaction and safety, and increase ridership.
 TransLoc's technology enables public transit agencies to offer flexible, on-demand ridesharing through a mobile app that provides the responsiveness and convenience riders familiar with TNC services like Uber and Lyft have come to expect.